nmaydanchik/sc-EQTL_Analysis/README.md

 ## Project and File Description

 The objective of this project was to map genes with cell-type-specific effects on Alzheimer's Disease (focusing on cells in brain cortex tissues).
-This was part of a greater research effort of a Ph.D. student that culminated in a published paper in The American Journal of Human Genetics.
+This was part of a greater research effort of a Ph.D. student that culminated in a published paper in The American Journal of Human Genetics, for which I am a co-author: This paper can be accessed here: https://doi.org/10.1016/j.ajhg.2024.06.012.

 First, I did a focused analysis of the CAV1 gene in endothelial cells.
 The scripts involved in this analysis are CAV1_Analysis.R, as well as supporting scripts RunMethods.R and process_scEQTL_data.R.